MyProjects-5/Decode-Gaming-Behaviour/README.md

 3.  **Lives Management :-**  Players demonstrate varying strategies in managing their lives throughout the game, with some opting to conserve lives for challenging stages while others spend them more freely to progress quickly.

 4.  **Seasonal Variation :-**  There may be fluctuations in player activity and engagement based on external factors such as holidays or school vacations, impacting overall gameplay patterns and strategies.

+# 🛠️  Tools Used :-

+**◾ MySQL:**  Analyzed the game dataset and formulated queries to extract meaningful insights.

+**◾ PowerPoint:**  Created a compelling presentation to showcase the project findings.

 # Recommendations :-